-The Academic Resource Center (ARC) at Harvard University exists to support the academic mission of Harvard College and the GSAS by ensuring every student has full access to the transformative power of a liberal arts and sciences education.
-The ARC is committed to empowering students to reach their full academic potential in an inclusive and equitable academic environment.
-Using evidence-based methods and drawing on recent research in learning assistance, the ARC supports Harvard’s students in developing reading strategies, time management skills, and metacognitive approaches to learning.
-Students will have access to consultations, workshops, academic coaching, peer tutoring, and skills-based resources.
+The Academic Resource Center (ARC) at Harvard University supports the academic missions of Harvard College and the Graduate School of Arts and Sciences by helping create conditions that will enable all students to access the transformative power of a liberal arts and sciences education.
+We are committed to empowering students to reach their full academic potential in an inclusive and equitable academic environment.

 The ARC helps create conditions for optimizing student learning by providing a range of support services that draw on research in the behavioral and learning sciences.
 Students have access to academic coaching, accountability sessions, peer tutoring, ESL peer conversations, and workshops.